 Parenting a child with ID presents unique challenges that persist as the child grows and becomes an adult.
-Studies examining the impact of parenting an adult son/daughter with ID have revealed both positive and negative outcomes (Boehm et al., 2015; Chou et al., 2007; Durà-Vilà et al., 2010; Yoong & Koritsas, 2012).
-In most cases, parents stressed that their child's dependency on them remains a significant and challenging aspect of their lives, even as the child matures and moves away from home (Jokinen & Brown, 2011; Mailick Seltzer et al., 2001).
+Studies examining the impact of parenting adult children with ID have revealed both positive and negative outcomes (Boehm et al., 2015; Chou et al., 2007; Durà-Vilà et al., 2010; Yoong & Koritsas, 2012).
+In most cases, parents have stressed that their child’s dependency on them remains a significant and challenging aspect of their lives, even as the child matures and moves out of the family home (Jokinen & Brown, 2011; Mailick Seltzer et al., 2001).

-As life expectancy increases and old age is perceived as an opportunity for new experiences and beginnings (Levy & Macdonald, 2016; Minnes & Woodford, 2005; World Health Organization, 2021), questions arise regarding the nature of the relationship between older parents and their sons or daughters with ID.
-Considering the notable lack of research exploring the roles and experiences of older parents providing care for their son/daughter with ID (Baumbusch et al., 2017), the aim of the present research was to explore how older parents perceive the relationship with their offspring with ID and their desires and needs in this context.
+As life expectancy increases and old age is perceived as an opportunity for new experiences and beginnings (Levy & Macdonald, 2016; Minnes & Woodford, 2005; World Health Organization, 2021), questions arise regarding the nature of the relationship between older parents and their children with ID.
+Considering the notable lack of research exploring the roles and experiences of older parents providing care for such children (Baumbusch et al., 2017), the present research explored how older parents perceive their relationship with their offspring with ID, and parents’ desires and needs in this context.

-According to the findings of the current research, while the 'wear-and-tear theory,' which emphasizes parental burnout over time in caring for a son/daughter with ID (Fidler et al., 2000; Seltzer et al., 2011), still resonates, old age is depicted by the parents as an opportunity for positive outcomes.
-The results of the study revealed that, despite the challenges associated with aging, parents of sons or daughters with ID expressed experiencing positive transformations in their perspectives towards their own lives.
-On one hand, they articulated challenges related to physical health issues and feelings of loneliness that often accompany aging.
+The findings show that while wear-and-tear theory, which emphasizes parental burnout over time in caring for children with ID (Fidler et al., 2000; Seltzer et al., 2011), still resonates, old age is often seen by parents as an opportunity to obtain positive outcomes.
+In this study, despite the challenges associated with aging, parents of children with ID expressed experiencing positive transformations in their perspectives toward their own lives.
+On the one hand, they articulated challenges related to physical health issues and feelings of loneliness that often accompany aging.
 On the other hand, they elaborated on the positive aspects of their current life stage, including newfound opportunities for personal growth and engagement in activities they were unable to pursue previously.
 These positive experiences include embarking on new beginnings, exploring activities that bring them fulfillment, and having the freedom to pursue hobbies and interests that were previously inaccessible.
-Consequently, the findings suggest that the period of older age affords parents the opportunity to embrace a wider range of experiences and activities, as they gradually liberate themselves from some of the caregiving responsibilities they once bore for their son or daughter with ID
+Consequently, the findings suggest that the period of older age affords parents the opportunity to embrace a wider range of experiences and activities as they gradually liberate themselves from some of the caregiving responsibilities they have borne for their children with ID.

-The study further revealed a shift in the perceptions of older parents of son/daughter with ID regarding their parental role.
-In retrospect, they emphasized the all-encompassing nature of parenting a child with ID, prioritizing their child's needs as their primary challenge.
-However, as they grow older, a more balanced approach emerged, involving continued support for their dependent son/daughter while also allocating time for personal activities and interests.
-Some parents described this shift in the parental relationship as marked by increased calmness and a more embracing attitude towards the realities of a life with a son/daughter with ID.
+The study also reveals a shift in the perceptions of older parents of children with ID regarding their parental role.
+They emphasized in retrospect the all-encompassing nature of parenting children with ID, wherein prioritizing their children’s needs comprises their primary challenge.
+However, as children grow older a more balanced approach emerges, involving continued support for the dependent children while also allocating time for personal activities and interests.
+Some parents described this shift in the parental relationship as marked by increased calmness and a more embracing attitude toward the realities of life with children with ID.

-Not all parents addressed the continued dependency of their son/daughter with ID in a positive manner.
-While the relationship remains significant, some parents expressed a desire for greater separation from the daily demands of their still-dependent offspring.
+Not all parents depicted the continued dependency of their children in a positive manner.
+These parents stated that while the relationship therein remains significant, they experience a desire for greater separation from the daily demands of their still-dependent offspring.